Dansby Swanson Player Props: Cubs vs. Giants

-The Chicago Cubs, including Dansby Swanson (.275 on-base percentage in past 10 games, 78 points below season-long percentage), take on starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Saturday at 7:35 PM ET.
+Dansby Swanson, with a slugging percentage of .270 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs against the San Francisco Giants, with John Brebbia on the mound, June 11 at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Giants.
+In his most recent game he had a hitless performance (0-for-4) against the Giants.

 Dansby Swanson Game Info & Props vs. the Giants